-Depending on where you reside, the weather will make a difference on leaving the pastry out or in the fridge to chill.
+Depending on where you reside, the weather will make a difference in whether you leave the pastry out or put it in the fridge to chill.

-It can easily be made in a cake mixer, hand beater or even by hand.
+It can easily be made in a cake mixer, with a hand beater or even by hand.

 Using lime is an option.

 To make a lemon meringue pie, simply prepare the meringue by beating the remaining 4 egg whites until stiff and adding very slowly 1/2 cup of sugar to it until it is glossy.

 Spoon it over the ready lemon tart.
 Use the back of the spoon for the swirls, lightly pulling it toward the top to make pretty peaks!

 My published cookbooks are available for sale through myself and on Amazon.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.